-6.51.1 Applicability to language
+6.54.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.54 applies to Fortran since Fortran has a number of deleted and obsolescent features, plus items described below.

-Any use of deleted and obsolescent features, see 6.55 Deprecated Language Features ( Error!
-Reference source not found.), might produce semantic results not in accord with the modern programmer’s expectations.
-They might be beyond the knowledge of modern code reviewers.
+For use of deleted and obsolescent features, see 6.58 Deprecated language features [MEM].
+Such usage can produce semantic results not in accord with the modern programmer’s expectations or the knowledge of modern code reviewers.
+The same applies to processor-defined language extensions.

-Variables can be storage associated through the use of common and equivalence.
-Defining the value of one alters the value of the other.
-They might be of different types, in which case defining the value of one causes the value of the other to become undefined.
+Variables can be storage-associated through the use of common and equivalence.
+Assigning the value a variable alters the value of all variables storage-associated with it.
+They may be of different types, in which case assigning the value of one causes the value of the other to become undefined.

 Supplying an initial value for a local variable implies that it has the save attribute, which might be unexpected by the developer.
+This also makes saved variables shared in a multithreaded environment.
+If a derived type has a component with an initial value, then variables of that type have the save attribute.

-If implicit typing is used, a simple spelling error might unexpectedly introduce a new name.
+If implicit typing is used, a simple spelling error will unexpectedly introduce a new name.
 The intended effect on the given variable will be lost without any processor diagnostic.

-6.51.2 Guidance to language users
+6.54.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.54.5.

-Use the processor to detect and identify obsolescent or deleted features and replace them by better methods.
+Use the processor or other static analysis tools to detect and identify obsolescent or deleted features and replace them by better methods.

 Avoid the use of common and equivalence.

+Avoid explicit and implicit usages of the save attribute in multithreaded contexts.

 Specify the save attribute when supplying an initial value.

 Use implicit none to require explicit declarations.